Invest In Child Health

 Investment In School Meals

-The new Government should also commit to ongoing investment in school meals, including maintaining the level of investment in free school meals represented by Universal Infant Free School Meals (UIFSM), and by committing to the ongoing implementation of the School Food Plan.
+The Government should also commit to ongoing investment in school meals, including maintaining the level of investment in free school meals represented by Universal Infant Free School Meals (UIFSM), and by committing to the ongoing implementation of the School Food Plan.

 Free school meals is a great example of an intervention which benefits all but benefits the poorest most.
 It has the potential to both increase attainment of the poorest in school and closes the attainment gap between the haves and have-nots.

-The new Government should make it clear that they will not tolerate the younger generation growing up with regularly consuming unhealthy food being normalised, or having no concept of where their food comes from.
+The Government should make it clear that they will not tolerate the younger generation growing up with regularly consuming unhealthy food being normalised, or having no concept of where their food comes from.

 What evidence is there that this could work?